mrled/algo/README.NEWTROY.md

 See also: https://benincosa.com/?p=3235

-## Deploying to production
+## Deploying

 As I said above, I am not maintaining the `algo` script.

-However, I have created a new `newtroy` script, which uses Ansible to deploy with all of my defaults.
+However, I have created a new `newtroy.py` script, which uses Ansible to deploy with all of my defaults.
-No arguments are required!
-Simply run `./newtroy production` to deploy.

-See that script's help for details on what it's doing.
+See `newtroy.py --help` for details on how to use it.

 Once more, for emphasis: **Don't use the `algo` script.**

+### Deploying production

+This is very easy, just do

+    ./newtroy.py deploy production

+Note that this will automatically decrypt the configs archive in `configs.tar.gz.gpg` and extract it to `configs/` first, then it will run the deployment, and then it will compress and encrypt the resulting `configs/` directory, and save the resulting archive back to `configs.tar.gz.gpg`.

+See below for more information about working with the encrypted configs archive, including how to view a diff of changes.

+The script makes some effort only to save changes to content - while `tar` does track metadata like last updated time, the script will not automatically re-encrypt the configs if the file _content_ has not changed.
+(But again, see below for more information, including instructions on how to tell it to encrypt the configs explicitly, which will always save the tar file even if only metadata has changed.)

-## Deploying a testing environment
+### Deploying a testing environment

 I sometimes use DigitalOcean for testing.
 For testing deployments, we do not update Route53.
-To deploy to testing, you can run `./newtroy testing`.
+To deploy to testing, you can run `./newtroy.py deploy testing`.

-See help in the `newtroy` script for details on this deployment.

 I have also designed this to work with the master branch of upstream Algo directly.
 To use it, check out the upstream master branch and then copy the files from the newtroy branch: